22 Jun L’Adieu à la nuit

 As Avi Nesher, André Téchiné likes to take his ideas from reality to tell stories.
 A report inspired him for this script.

-She discovers, by chance, that he converted to the muslim religion and became radicalized.
+Alex arrives and tells his grand mother that he is willing to go to Canada.
+But she discovers, by chance, that he converted to the muslim religion and became radicalized.
 In contradiction with her daily movements at the farm, she turns paralyzed and doesn’t know what to do.
 But she acts.

 How do someone get into obscurantism ?
 How is it possible to say when you are twenty years old “What matters most is life after death” ?